 Documents recently filed in federal court show a Sandusky County Sheriff's detective had raised concerns about how deputies handled the July 11, 2010 standoff with Bryan Jones.

-Jones, 26, was ultimately shot and killed by deputies who stormed his family's Tiffin Road home that night.
+Jones, 26, was shot and killed by deputies who stormed his family's Tiffin Road home that night.

 Of the four-man tactical team that entered the home, two deputies — brothers Jose Cavillo and Mario Cavillo — fired the shots that killed Jones.